qiaofengmarco/Flying-with-Letters/README.md

 2. Bomb: If the Dragon impact a bomb or a fireball hit a bomb, the spelling bar and the letters on the screen will be cleared.

 ## Additional Tips：
-1. .jar file can be executed in Windows.
+1. The portal of codes (i.e. main function) is in GameFrame.java.
 2. GameFrame.java is the main UI design file, GamePanel.java is the main game panel.
 3. And because the game comes from a small part of my final project, so few words are added: apple, bananas, bad, cat, bob, flying, god, dad, f-word.